dilevin/Bartels/README.md

  **NOTE:** I use [GPToolbox](https://github.com/alecjacobson/gptoolbox) by Alec Jacobson for file I/O (i.e readMESH) and geometry processing.

 ## Conventions
-I try to obey some naming conventions when I implement new functions in Bartels below I list them and give some examples
+I try to obey some naming conventions when I implement new functions in Bartels which makes it, in some sense, self documenting.
+Below are some of these conventions:

 * Finite element methods are prefaced by element type *i.e linear_tet_....* indicates this method applies to a single tetrahedral element with linear shape functions.

 * There are seperate methods which apply per element functions to an entire computational mesh.
 These take the form *i.e. linear_tetmesh_...*

+* **q** refers to the degrees of freedom of a mechanical system, no matter what they are.
+For FEM they are the vertices of the simulation mesh

+* **F** refers to the deformation gradient at  point in space

+* **psi** refers to a potential energy function

+* **phi** referes to shape functions

+* lower case d is used to represent differential operations.

+Some examples of putting it all together:

+* dpsi_neohookean_dF2 computes the second derivative of the neohookean potential energy, with respect to the deformation gradient.

+* linear_tet_dphi_dX computes the derivative of the linear tetrahedron shape functions with respect to the reference space

+* linear_tetmesh_dphi_dX computes the above over the entire tetmesh